rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

     - Since it is a mutable reference, only one such mutable (aka exclusive) reference can exist in the lifetime of the use of the function

+> **Mojo Update**
+> There is some discussion on whether to rename some keywords.
+Notably `borrowed` may become `ref` and `inout` might
+> become `refmut`.
+This is due to some changes they may need to make for `lifetimes`.
+Also, they will probably change
+> they keywords to _modify the type_ rather than modify the parameter _name_.
+For example:
+> ```
+> # Current way
+> fm modify_employee(inout employee: Employee): ...
+> # Proposed way
+> fn modify_employee(employee: refmut Employee): ...
+> ```

-Note that this is opposite to rust.
+Note that the default behavior is opposite to rust.
 In rust, the default is to pass by value and to _move_ it (the data is transferred and then once out of scope is gone).
 Mojo takes the stand that it is more common to want to pass by (immutable) reference and makes this the default.
 This is also more similar to how python works, although most things in python are a mutable pass by reference (eg, lists, dicts, and most classes).
 You therefore do not need to mark the argument with a sigil (like `&foo`) that rust requires when you _do_ want to pass by immutable reference (they did however consider this, and may reintroduce it depending on how their lifetime system works).

 When you do want to pass by value and _move_ it, then you do this in mojo

 ```
+# For the following code to work, MyStruct must implement __moveinit__

 fn foo(owned data: MyStruct):
+    # do something with data
     ...
-    # do something with data

 let obj = MyStruct()
 foo(obj^)  # think of the ^ like it's being given up
 print(obj) # will fail, because obj was moved

-# Or not in a function but in assignment
+# Or in assignment
 let obj2 = MyStruct()
-# For the next line of code to work, MyStruct must implement __moveinit__
 # after this, obj2 is no longer accessible.
-Without the ^, it would be a _copy_ and not a _move_
+# Without the ^, it would be a _copy_ and not a _move_ (and MyStruct would have to implement __copyinit__)
 let obj3 = obj2^
 ```